I-485 Application Summarized

 Form I-485 is submitted by mail or courier service to the relevant USCIS direct filing address.

-The processing time for the I-485 application is usually six to 12 months.
+Processing times for I-485 applications vary.
 The USCIS notifies applicants by email or physical mail when their applications have been processed.

 EB-5 applicants can file Form I-765, Application for Employment Authorization, which allows them to work while their I-485 application is being processed.
 They can also travel during the processing time by submitting Form I-131, Application for Travel Document.
 EB-5 applicants are granted two-year conditional permanent residency upon approval of their I-485 application.